 By Tasha from Backpacker Wanderlust

-Myanmar is a budget destination which will take you off the beaten track and leave you in awe every day.
-One of the cheapest countries to travel in is perfect for a wide range of travellers wanting to maximise their dollar and enjoy mingling with the locals.
+Myanmar is a budget destination that will take you off the beaten track and leave you in awe every day.
+One of the cheapest countries to travel in is perfect for a wide range of travelers wanting to maximize their dollar and enjoy mingling with the locals.

 By Ellis from Backpack Adventures